pybop-team/PyBOP/joss/paper.md

    index: 1
  - name: The Faraday Institution, Harwell Campus, Didcot, UK
    index: 2
- - name: Head of Research Software Engineering, University of Oxford, Oxford, UK
+ - name: Research Software Engineering Group, University of Oxford, Oxford, UK
    index: 3
+ - name:  Mathematics Institute, University of Warwick, Coventry, UK
+   index: 4
 date: 30 June 2024
 bibliography: paper.bib
 ---

 # Summary

-`PyBOP` provides a range of tools for the parameterisation and optimisation of battery models, offering both Bayesian and frequentist approaches with example workflows to assist the user. `PyBOP` can be used to parameterise various battery models, including the electrochemical and equivalent circuit models provided by the popular open-source package `PyBaMM` [@Sulzer:2021].
-Likewise, PyBOP can be used for design optimisation for a given parameter set under predefined operating conditions.
-PyBOP allows users to parameterise battery models through a variety of methods, providing diagnostics into the convergence of the optimisation task.
-These identified parameter sets can then be used for design optimisation to support development of improved battery configurations.
+The Python Battery Optimisation and Parameterisation (`PyBOP`) package provides a set of methods for the parameterisation and optimisation of battery models, offering both Bayesian and frequentist approaches with example workflows to assist the user. `PyBOP` can be used for parameter identification of various models, including the electrochemical and equivalent circuit models provided by the popular open-source package `PyBaMM` [@Sulzer:2021].
+Similarly, `PyBOP` can be used for design optimisation under user-defined operating conditions for a given parameter. `PyBOP` allows the user to parameterise battery models using a variety of methods and provides diagnostics on the performance and convergence of the optimisation.
+The identified parameters can be used for prediction, on-line control and design optimisation, all of which support improved battery utilisation and development.

-- PyBOP incorporates a PDE solver, and parameterisation/optimisation workflows into a single package.
-- PyBOP provide identifiablity estimates for the identified parameter set (Hessian approximation, fisher information?, Posterior variance, CI upper/lower)

 # Statement of need

-`PyBOP` is designed to provide a user-friendly, object-oriented interface for the optimisation of battery models which have been implemented in existing battery modelling software, e.g. `PyBaMM` [@Sulzer:2021].
-This software package is intended to serve a broad audience of students, engineers, and researchers in both academia and the battery industry. `PyBOP` prioritises clear and informative diagnostics for both new and experienced users, while also leveraging advanced optimisation algorithms provided by `SciPy` [@SciPy:2020], `PINTS` [@Clerx:2019], and internal implementations.
+`PyBOP` is designed to provide a user-friendly, object-oriented interface for the optimisation of battery models which have been implemented in existing battery modelling software, e.g. `PyBaMM` [@Sulzer:2021]. `PyBOP` is intended to serve a broad audience of students, engineers, and researchers in both academia and the battery industry. `PyBOP` prioritises clear and informative diagnostics and workflows for both new and experienced users, while also leveraging advanced optimisation algorithms provided by `SciPy` [@SciPy:2020], `PINTS` [@Clerx:2019], and internal implementations such as the adaptive moment estimation with weight decay (AdamW), as well as Cuckoo search.

 `PyBOP` supports the Battery Parameter eXchange (BPX) standard [@BPX:2023] for sharing battery parameter sets.
-These parameter sets are costly to obtain due to a number of factors: the equipment cost and time spent on characterisation experiments, the requirement of battery domain knowledge and the computational cost of parameter estimation. `PyBOP` reduces the barrier to entry and ongoing costs by providing an accessible workflow that efficiently connects battery models with numerical optimisers, as well as explanatory examples of battery parameterisaton and design optimisation.
+These parameter sets are costly to obtain due to a number of factors: the equipment cost and time spent on characterisation experiments, the requirement of battery domain knowledge, and the computational cost of parameter estimation. `PyBOP` reduces the barrier to entry and ongoing costs by providing an accessible workflows' that efficiently connects battery models with numerical optimisers, as well as explanatory examples of battery parameterisaton and design optimisation.

-This package complements other tools in the field of lithium-ion battery modelling built around `PyBaMM` such as `liionpack` for simulating battery packs [@Tranter2022].
+This package complements other tools in the field of lithium-ion battery modelling built around `PyBaMM`, such as `liionpack` for simulating battery packs [@Tranter2022] as the identified parameters are easily exportable from `PyBOP` into such packages aimed at predictive forward modelling.

+- `PyBOP` incorporates a PDE solver, and parameterisation/optimisation workflows into a single package.
+- `PyBOP` provide identifiablity estimates for the identified parameter set (Hessian approximation, fisher information?, Posterior variance, CI upper/lower)

 # Architecture

-PyBOP is a Python package provided through PyPI, currently available for Python versions 3.9 to 3.12.
-The package composes the popular battery modelling package, PyBaMM for battery model numerical solutions, while providing the parameterisation and optimisation workflows.
+`PyBOP` is a Python package provided through PyPI, currently available for Python versions 3.9 to 3.12.
+The package composes the popular battery modelling package `PyBaMM` for forward modelling, while providing classes for parameterisation and optimisation.
 These workflows are constructed through a mixture of internal algorithms, as well as popular optimisation packages such as Pints and SciPy.
-The PyBOP framework consists of 4 main classes of Python object, namely the Model, Problem, Cost, and Optimiser classes, as shown in \autoref{fig:objects}.
+The `PyBOP` design architecture consists of four main classes, namely the model, problem, cost, and optimiser or sampler, as shown in \autoref{fig:objects}.
 Each of these objects has a base class and example subclasses that combine to form a flexible and extensible codebase.
 The typical workflow would be to define an optimisation problem by constructing the objects in sequence.

 ![The core PyBOP classes and how they interact.\label{fig:objects}](PyBOP_components.drawio.png){ width=100% }